davework26/Minimum-Coins/README.md

 # Minimum-Coins
-Calculate the minimum number of coins needed for an amount
+Calculate the minimum number of coins needed for an amount.
+Solution written as a single PHP function.